Stochastic Canonical Correlation Analysis: Introduction

-\paragraph{Our contributions} The contributions of our paper are summarized as follows. \begin{itemize} \item First, we provide the ERM sample complexity of CCA.
-We show that in order to achieve $\epsilon$-suboptimality in the alignment between the estimated canonical directions and the population solution (relative to the population covariances, see Section~\ref{sec:setup}), we can solve the empirical objective exactly with $N(\epsilon, \Delta, \gamma)$ samples where $\Delta$ is the singular value gap of the whitened cross-covariance and $1/\gamma$ is a upper bound of the condition number of the auto-covariance, for several general classes of distributions widely used in statistics and machine learning. \item Second, to alleviate the high computational complexity of exactly solving the empirical objective, we show that we can achieve the same learning accuracy by drawing the same level of samples and solving the empirical objective approximately with the stochastic optimization algorithm of~\citet{Wang_16b}.
-This algorithm is based on the shift-and-invert power iterations.
+\begin{itemize} \item First, we provide the ERM sample complexity of CCA.
+We show that in order to achieve $\epsilon$-suboptimality in the alignment between the estimated canonical directions and the population solution (relative to the population covariances, see Section~\ref{sec:setup}), we can solve the empirical objective exactly with $N(\epsilon, \Delta, \gamma)$ samples where $\Delta$ is the singular value gap of the whitened cross-covariance and $1/\gamma$ is a upper bound of the condition number of the auto-covariance, for several general classes of distributions widely used in statistics and machine learning.

+\item Second, to alleviate the high computational complexity of exactly solving the empirical objective, we show that we can achieve the same learning accuracy by drawing the same level of samples and solving the empirical objective approximately with the stochastic optimization algorithm of~\citet{Wang_16b}.
+This algorithm is based on the shift-and-invert power iterations~\citep{Saad92a, GarberHazan15c, Garber_16a}.
 We provide tightened analysis of the algorithm's time complexity, removing an extra $\log \frac{1}{\epsilon}$ factor from the complexity given by~\citet{Wang_16b}.
 Our analysis shows that asymptotically it suffices to process the sample set for $\calO\left(\log \frac{1}{\epsilon} \right)$ passes.
 While near-linear runtime in the required number of samples is known and achieved for convex learning problems using SGD, no such result was estabilished for the nonconvex CCA objective previously.

 \item Third, we show that the streaming version of shift-and-invert power iterations achieves the same learning accuracy with the same level of sample complexity, given a good estimate of the canonical correlation.
-This approach requires only $\calO(d)$ memory and thus further alleviates the memory cost of solving the empirical objective.
+This approach requires only $\calO(d)$ memory where $d:=d_x+d_y$ is the input dimensionality, and thus further alleviates the memory cost of solving the empirical objective.
 This addresses the challenge of the existence of a stochastic algorithm for CCA proposed by~\citet{Arora_12a}. \end{itemize}